-As I explained in my previous post, it’s been a fair few weeks since I returned from beautiful, sunny Brighton.
-And I’m still sad.
+It’s been a fair few weeks since I returned from beautiful, sunny Brighton as I explained in my previous post – and I’m still sad.

-Situated on the southern coast, an hour’s train ride away from London, Brighton doesn’t feel like England.
+Situated on the southern coast, an hour’s train ride away from London, Brighton doesn’t really feel like the rest of England.
 Its unique pebble beach, colourful Regency-era buildings and charming back streets make you feel like you’re somewhere else.
 Somewhere abroad.
 Somewhere that gives you the magical “I’m on holiday” feeling that you only get when you’re overseas.

 I have to admit, I wasn’t entirely convinced at first.
 When we arrived off the train and walked down to the ocean for the first time, it was overcast, it was rainy, and it just looked like any other coastal town in England.